 Black history class revised by College Board after criticism

 BATON ROUGE, La.
-(AP) — The official curriculum for a new Advanced Placement course on African American studies downplays some components that drew criticism from conservatives including Florida Gov. Ron DeSantis, who had threatened to ban the class in his state.
+(AP) — A revised curriculum for a new Advanced Placement course on African American studies downplays some components that drew criticism from conservatives including Florida Gov. Ron DeSantis, who had threatened to ban the class in his state.

-In the framework released on Wednesday, topics including Black Lives Matter, slavery reparations and queer life are not part of the exam.
-They are included only on a sample list states and school systems can choose from for student projects.
+In the official framework made public on Wednesday, topics such as Black Lives Matter, slavery reparations and queer theory are no longer subjects to be taught.
+They are included only on a list of topics that states and school systems could suggest to students for end-of-the-year projects.

+The rejection of the course by DeSantis, a possible Republican presidential candidate in 2024, stirred new political debate over how schools teach about race.
+Florida officials last month issued a chart that said it promoted the idea that modern American society oppresses Black people, was inappropriate, and uses articles by critics of capitalism.

+A spokesperson for DeSantis on Wednesday said the state education department is reviewing the revised curriculum for compliance with Florida law.

-The course is currently being tested at 60 schools around the U.S., and the official materials are intended to guide its expansion to hundreds of additional high schools in the next academic year.
+The course is currently being tested at 60 schools around the U.S., and the official framework is intended to guide the expansion of the course to hundreds of additional high schools in the next academic year.
 The College Board, which oversees AP courses, said developers consulted with professors from more than 200 colleges, including several historically Black institutions.

-The rejection of the course by DeSantis, a Republican, has stirred new political debate over how schools teach about race.

-In January the state issued a chart that said the course promotes the idea that modern American society oppresses Black people, other minorities and women, includes a chapter on “Black Queer Studies” that the administration finds inappropriate, and uses articles by critics of capitalism.
-The Florida Department of Education told the College Board it would bar the course unless changes are made.

-DeSantis, a possible Republican presidential candidate in 2024, said he was blocking the course in Florida because it pushes a political agenda.

-“In the state of Florida, our education standards not only don’t prevent, but they require teaching Black history, all the important things.
-That’s part of our core curriculum,” DeSantis said at a news conference last week.
-“We want education and not indoctrination.”
+The College Board has been taking input also from teachers running the pilot classes as the draft curriculum has gone through several revisions over the last year.

+“To wake up on the first day of Black History Month to news of white men in positions of privilege horse trading essential and inextricably linked parts of Black History, which is American history, is infuriating,” said David Johns, executive director of the National Black Justice Coalition.
+“The lives, contributions, and stories of Black trans, queer, and non-binary/non-conforming people matter and should not be diminished or erased.”

-Among the schools piloting the new course is Baton Rouge Magnet High School in Louisiana.
-So many students were interested in the course at the Baton Rouge high school, Emmitt Glynn is teaching it to two classes, instead of just the one he was originally planning.
+The course has been popular among students in schools where it has been introduced.
+At Baton Rouge Magnet High School in Louisiana, so many students were interested that Emmitt Glynn is teaching it to two classes, instead of just the one he was originally planning.

 Earlier this week, his students read selections of “The Wretched of the Earth” by Frantz Fanon, which deals with the violence inherent in colonial societies.
 In a lively discussion, students connected the text to what they had learned about the conflict between colonizers and Native Americans, to the war in Ukraine and to police violence in Memphis, Tennessee.